 The combustion air can be taken through the wall, or through the roof.
-The manufacturer offers accessories to use with ducted air systems, as shown in Table 8.
+The manufacturer offers accessories to use with ducted air systems, as shown in Table 9.

-See Table 7 to select the appropriate diameter air pipe.
+See Table 8 to select the appropriate diameter air pipe.
 When taken from the roof, a field-supplied rain cap or an elbow arrangement must be used to prevent entry of rain water.
 (See Figure 7).

-Use ABS, PVC, CPVC, polypropylene, stainless steel, or galvanized pipe for the combustion air intake (See Table 7).
-The intake must be sized per Table 9.
+Use ABS, PVC, CPVC, polypropylene, stainless steel, or galvanized pipe for the combustion air intake (See Table 8 for allowable materials).
+The intake must be sized per Table 1 on page 8.
 Route the intake to the boiler as directly as possible.
 Seal all joints.
 Provide adequate hangers.
 The unit must not support the weight of the combustion air intake pipe.
 The maximum equivalent pipe length allowed is 100 feet (30 m).

-Each elbow is considered to be 5 feet (1.5m)
+Each elbow is considered to be 5 feet (1.5m).